Nez Perce language: Syllable structure

+The Nez Perce syllable canon is CV(ː)(C)(C)(C)(C).
+That is, all syllables begin with a single consonant in the onset, followed by a vowel, which may be short or long.
+Coda sequences may comprise up to four consonants.

+There are restrictions to the types of consonants that occur in the coda, both as single segments or in sequences.
+As a rule, ejective consonants never occur in the coda, and the longer the sequence, the bigger the restriction.
+The longest coda sequences tend to comprise morphemes.
+These are summarized in the following table, where ‹C'› represents any ejective consonant.

 Writing system

 Grammar

 As in many other indigenous languages of the Americas, a Nez Perce verb can have the meaning of an entire sentence in English.
 This manner of providing a great deal of information in one word is called polysynthesis.
 Verbal affixes provide information about the person and number of the subject and object, as well as tense and aspect (e.g. whether or not an action has been completed).